SherG/s2/blog/partnerships.md

 * Maxed-out capacity: perhaps they don’t have the personnel or time to take on more clients.
 * Geographical restrictions: Perhaps the business doesn’t service your region, town, city, or state.
-* Size: Perhaps they service mid-sized companies rather than small businesses
+* Size: Perhaps they service mid-sized companies rather than small businesses.
-* Credit restrictions: Perhaps they can only service customers with a certain level of credit score, but you have a different set of qualification
+* Credit restrictions: Perhaps they can only service customers with a certain level of credit score, but you have a different set of qualifications.

 ## The How: Create a Spreadsheet, Offers, and a Contract